icerpc/icerpc-docs/pages/slice/index.md

 showToc: false
 ---

-IceRPC provides everything you need to create RPCs.
+IceRPC provides everything you need to make RPCs.
 When you use only IceRPC's core API, the payload of your requests and responses are streams of bytes, and you need to manually encode and decode any typed data (such as strings and integers) in these streams.
 This is doable but laborious.